Bankrupting Sybil Despite Churn: Analysis

 Finally, isolating $\JoinEst_{i-1}$ in the last step of the above equation, we obtain the lower bound. \end{proof}

+Now we give the proof of Theorem~\ref{t:JoinEst}.
+We note that this theorem holds with high probability in $n_0$ for any interval, and also, by a union bound, it holds for the entire lifetime of the system over all intervals.

-Now we give the proof of Theorem 1. \begin{proof} Fix a time step $\tau$ in the interval.
+\begin{proof} Fix a time step $\tau$ in the interval.
 Let $\rho_{\tau}$ be the good join rate over the epoch containing $\tau$.
 Combining the bounds on $\JoinEst$ from Lemma \ref{lem:prev_current} with those from Lemma \ref{lem:epoch-interval-lim},we get:

 Simplifying this equation yields the result. \end{proof}